John Aniston, "Days of Our Lives" star, dies at 89, his daughter Jennifer Aniston says

 John Aniston, the Hollywood actor best known for his longstanding role on "Days of Our Lives," has died.
 He was 89.

-His daughter, actor Jennifer Aniston, announced the news of her father's death in an Instagram tribute posted on Monday morning, saying John Aniston died peacefully on Friday, Veteran's Day.
-John Aniston served in the U.S. Navy, the Associated Press reported.
+His daughter, actor Jennifer Aniston, announced the news of her father's death in an Instagram tribute posted on Monday morning, saying John Aniston died peacefully on Friday, which was Veteran's Day.
+John Aniston served as an intelligence officer in the U.S. Navy for several years in the mid-1950s, after graduating from Pennsylvania State University.
+He recalled performing in plays at local theaters while on active duty in Panama in a 2019 interview with the Television Academy.

 Jennifer Aniston's message was accompanied by multiple photos of them together, dating back to her early childhood.